 Any action by the Board may be taken without a meeting if all members of the Board unanimously consent to such action in writing.
 Such consent(s) shall be recorded in the minutes of the proceedings of the Board and shall have the same force and effect as a majority vote by such directors.

-Section O. Indemnification of Agents of TRIT; Purchase of Liability Insurance.
+Section N. Indemnification of Agents of TRIT; Purchase of Liability Insurance.

 Section A. Designation.

-TRIT shall have officers consisting of a President, a Vice President, a Secretary, a Chief Financial Officer, and such other assistant officers as the Board may deem necessary to conduct TRIT’s business from time to time.
+TRIT shall have officers consisting of a President, a Vice President, a Secretary, a Chief Financial Officer, and two other assistant officers as the Board may deem necessary to conduct TRIT’s business.

 Section B. Election of Officers.